LukasSkywalker/knife-scaleway/README.md

-# Knife::DigitalOcean
+# Knife::DigitalOcean — A knife plugin to deal with the DigitalOcean Cloud services.

 This is a plugin for [Chef's](http://www.opscode.com/chef/) [knife](http://wiki.opscode.com/display/chef/Knife) tool.
 It allows you to bootstrap virtual machines with [DigitalOcean.com](https://www.digitalocean.com/) including the initial bootstrapping of chef on that system.
-You can also skip the chef bootstrapping if you prefer using [knife-solo](https://github.com/matschaffer/knife-solo) or some other solutions.
+You can also skip the chef bootstrapping if you prefer using [knife-solo](https://github.com/matschaffer/knife-solo) or another solution.

 This knife plugin uses the [digital_ocean](https://github.com/rmoriz/digital_ocean) rubygem.

 ## Installation

-(chef installed, of course)
+(chef needs to be installed upfront, of course)

 ```shell
 ➜ gem install knife-digital_ocean
 ```

 ## Overview